 - (b) Numbering of House Bills shall be designated as "H.B.."
 (No. following).
 A Joint Resolution shall be designated as "H.J.R. ."
 (No. following).
 A House Resolution shall be designated as "H.R.."
-(No. following). - (c) Whenever any resolution or bill is filed for introduction, it shall be in a House bill jacket containing 30 copies and in the form designated by the Speaker.
+(No. following). - (c) Whenever any resolution or bill is filed for introduction, it shall be in a House bill jacket containing the number of copies designated by the Principal Clerk and in the form designated by the Speaker.
 Any resolution or bill not accompanied by the required number of copies shall be returned immediately to the introducer.
-The Clerk shall stamp the copies with the number stamped upon the original bill.

-RULE 35.
-Duplicating and Availability of Copies of Bills. - (a) The Legislative Services Officer shall cause such bills as are introduced to be duplicated in such numbers as may be specified by the Speaker.
+The Clerk shall stamp the copies with the number stamped upon the original bill. - (d) No bill may be filed for introduction if the draft contains names preprinted on the bill jacket and body of the bill (either as primary sponsors or cosponsors) unless each such member has signed the jacket. - RULE 35.
+Duplicating and Availability of Copies of Bills. (a) The Legislative Services Officer shall cause such bills as are introduced to be duplicated in such numbers as may be specified by the Speaker.
 The Legislative Services Officer shall cause one copy of each resolution and public bill for each member to be delivered to the member's committee assistant or legislative assistant who shall place it in the appropriate notebook on the member's desk.
 If a member so requests, a second copy shall be delivered to the member's committee assistant or legislative assistant who shall place it in the member's office.
-The remaining copies shall be placed in the Printed Bills

-Room and made available to the committees to which the bill is referred, to individual members on request, and to the general public.

-(b) A public bill is a bill affecting 15 or more counties.
+The remaining copies shall be placed in the Printed Bills Room and made available to the committees to which the bill is referred, to individual members on request, and to the general public. - (b) A public bill is a bill affecting 15 or more counties.
 A local bill is one affecting fewer than 15 counties.
 No public bill and, upon objection by a member, no local bill may be considered unless copies of the bill have been made available to the entire membership of the House.

 RULE 35.1.
 Assessment Reports. - (a) Every bill or resolution proposing the establishment of an occupational or professional licensing board, as defined in Article 18A of Chapter 120 of the General Statutes, or a study for the need to establish such a board shall have attached to the jacket of the original bill or resolution at the time of its consideration on second and third readings by the House or by any standing committee or permanent subcommittee of the House an assessment report from the Legislative Committee on New Licensing Boards pursuant to Article 18A of Chapter 120 of the General Statutes.
 The assessment report shall not constitute any part of the expression of legislative intent proposed by the formation of a licensing board.
-Upon receipt of the request, the Legislative Committee on New Licensing Boards shall prepare and return the assessment report as soon as possible but not later than 60 days, reserving the right to extend this time to 90 days.
+Upon receipt of the request, the Legislative Committee on New Licensing

+Boards shall prepare and return the assessment report as soon as possible but not later than 60 days, reserving the right to extend this time to 90 days.